Reason: Reason versus truth, and "first principles"

 Since the 17th century rationalists, reason has often been taken to be a subjective faculty, or rather the unaided ability (pure reason) to form concepts.
-For Descartes, Spinoza and Leibniz, this was associated with mathematics.
+For Descartes, Spinoza, and Leibniz, this was associated with mathematics.
 Kant attempted to show that pure reason could form concepts (time and space) that are the conditions of experience.
 Kant made his argument in opposition to Hume, who denied that reason had any role to play in experience.

 Reason versus emotion or passion

 After Plato and Aristotle, western literature often treated reason as being the faculty that trained the passions and appetites.
 Stoic philosophy, by contrast, claimed most emotions were merely false judgements.
-According to the stoics the only good is virtue, and the only evil is vice, therefore emotions that judged things other than vice to be bad (such as fear or distress), or things other than virtue to be good (such as greed) were simply false judgements and should be discarded (though positive emotions based on true judgements, such as kindness, were acceptable).
-After the critiques of reason in the early Enlightenment the appetites were rarely discussed or conflated with the passions.
-Some Enlightenment camps took after the Stoics to say Reason should oppose Passion rather than order it, while others like the Romantics believed that Passion displaces Reason, as in the maxim "follow your heart".
+According to the Stoics the only good is virtue, and the only evil is vice, therefore emotions that judged things other than vice to be bad (such as fear or distress), or things other than virtue to be good (such as greed) were simply false judgements and should be discarded (though positive emotions based on true judgements, such as kindness, were acceptable).
+After the critiques of reason in the early Enlightenment the appetites were rarely discussed or were conflated with the passions.
+Some Enlightenment camps took after the Stoics to say reason should oppose passion rather than order it, while others like the Romantics believed that passion displaces reason, as in the maxim "follow your heart".

-Reason has been seen as cold, an "enemy of mystery and ambiguity", a slave, or judge, of the passions, notably in the work of David Hume, and more recently of Freud.
-Reasoning which claims that the object of a desire is demanded by logic alone is called rationalization.
+Reason has been seen as cold, an "enemy of mystery and ambiguity", a slave, or judge, of the passions, notably in the work of David Hume.
+More recently, Freud wrote, “It seems as though the activity of the other agencies of the mind is able only to modify the pleasure principle but not to nullify it; and it remains a question of the greatest theoretical importance, and one that has not yet been answered, when and how it is ever possible for the pleasure principle to be overcome.”

+Reasoning that claims the object of a desire is demanded by logic alone is called rationalization.